devopscodegen/architecture/docs/02_teams.md

 # TODO : Create example repositories in examplebank organization.
 Done for infrastructure, network, security and observability.
 Do for testing, finops and middleware.
+Also do for devops tools like apache maven, hashicorp terraform, etc.

 # 1. Application Engineering
 - Add features to application.